Unofficially, off-page SEO is link building. And link building is a BIG deal.

 In simpler terms, off-page optimization plays a pivotal role in enhancing your website’s DA/DR score.

-Enhanced Traffic
+Enhanced traffic

-Enhanced traffic is only a means to an end [conversion].
+Enhanced traffic is a means to an end [conversion].
 The more traffic, the more chances [at least 70%] for conversion and sales.

 And guess what: Off-page SEO techniques are crucial to all of this.

 The BEST part: off-page SEO ensures that there are several channels to get traffic.

 You could go through the usual guest blogging route.

-Also, you try infographics or broken link building opportunities.
+Also, you can try infographics or broken link building opportunities.
 Either way, your site will receive waves of traffic.

 Using Google’s words, “authority is when you’re the go-to source in your niche.”
 In other words, key actors recognize the value of your content.

-• You will get brand mentions; you can follow that up for a backlink.
+- You will get brand mentions; you can follow that up for a backlink.

-Bottom line: sales follow value!
+Bottom line: Sales follow value!

 However, remember that you will only reap these benefits when your off-page SEO strategies are tailored correctly.